Director & Mindfulness Trainer

 Carmen Teo spent the first 15 years of her career in the corporate world in marketing, consulting, revenue management, analytics and strategic planning.
 She has worked in MNCs, startup and consulted for some of the largest F&B and Hospitality firms in the world.
 She is also an Advisory Board Member for a NGO in Cambodia that provides hospitality education for underprivileged young adults.

-Drawn to evidence-informed approaches, Carmen embarked on trainings with several credible organizations to deliver mindfulness training across broad applications, including with:
+Drawn to evidence-informed approaches, Carmen embarked on training with several credible organizations to deliver mindfulness training across broad applications.
+Her qualifications include:

-Mindful Schools, in their Mindful Educator Essentials (MEE) program to deliver mindfulness to K-12 populations.
+Trainer of the Mindful Educator Essentials (MEE) program with Mindful Schools to deliver mindfulness to K-12 populations.

-Carmen holds a Bachelor of Business Administration (Marketing) degree from the NUS Business School, a Post-grad Diploma in Branding from Nanyang Polytechnic and a Master of Management from Cornell University's School of Hotel Administration.
+Carmen holds a Bachelor of Business Administration degree from the NUS Business School, a Post-grad Diploma in Branding from Nanyang Polytechnic, and a Master Degree from Cornell University, USA, in hospitality management.
 She also holds ACTA, a professional workplace trainer certification from WDA.
-She is a part-time Doctoral student with NTU, with her research focus on mindfulness and well-being in education.
+She is also currently working part-time on her doctoral dissertation at NTU investigating the intersections of human motivation, mindfulness and well-being in education.
+Her versatile background has enabled her to deliver mindfulness and compassion programs to a variety of populations in universities, social welfare agencies, public schools, corporations, healthcare system, criminal justice system, and government agencies.
+Apart from MBSR mentoring, she also trains and mentors in-house mindfulness facilitators in organizations.

 However, she does not see paper qualifications as important as compared to the impact we make in other peoples’ lives, as she counts Mother Teresa and Nelson Mandela amongst the many people who inspire her in her life.
 True education should be education of both the brain and the heart; it is a lifelong journey beyond the confines of a classroom.

-She is also a certified yoga instructor, yoga therapist, kids and families yoga teacher, an Adjunct Instructor with SMU Mindfulness Initiative, and has a regular mindfulness practice.
-She is born and raised in Singapore and had lived in New York, Florida and Cambodia at some point in her life.
-She has five young nieces and nephews whom she credits in keeping her inner-child nature in checks.
+She is also a certified yoga instructor, yoga therapist, kids and families yoga teacher, an Adjunct Instructor with SMU Mindfulness Initiative, and has been regularly attending silent meditation retreats since ten years ago.
+She is born and raised in Singapore and had lived in New York, Florida and Cambodia at some points in her life.
+She enjoys nature, travelling and living without technological devices wherever possible.

 View Carmen's LinkedIn Profile.